-Hydraulic drift or accidental release of hydraulic pressure could allow the blade to lower and trap a person or appendage.
+Hydraulic drift or accidental release of hydraulic pressure could allow the snow plow to lower and trap a person or appendage.

-When making adjustments with the blade in the raised position, support the blade securely with blocks or jack stands under the cutting edge.
+When making adjustments with the snow plow in the raised position, support the snow plow securely with blocks or jack stands under the cutting edge.

-- 2. Raise the blade to the highest position and adjust the blade angle until the blade is perpendicular to the power unit.
-Support the blade securely with blocks or jack stands. - 3.
-Remove the lynch pin (A) and the spacer washers (B) from the top of the skid shoe mount.
+3. Raise the snow plow to the highest position and adjust the plow angle so the plow blade is perpendicular to the power unit.
+Support the plow blade securely with blocks or jack stands.

+4. Remove the linch pin (A) and the spacer washers (B) from the top of the skid shoe mount.

-- 4. Remove the skid shoe from the bottom of the skid shoe mount.
-Add or remove spacer washers to reach the desired skid shoe height and insert the skid shoe into the skid shoe mount.
-Place any extra spacer washers on top of the skid shoe mount and fasten the skid shoe in place with the lynch pin.
-Both the right and left skid shoes should be set at the same height. - 5.
-Remove the blocks or jack stands and lower the blade to the ground.
+- 5. Remove the skid shoe from the bottom of the skid shoe mount.
+Add or remove spacer washers to reach the desired skid shoe height. - 6.
+Insert the skid shoe back into the skid shoe mount, place any extra spacer washers on top of the skid shoe mount, and fasten the skid shoe in place with the linch pin.
+Both the left and right skid shoes should be set at the same height. - 7.
+Remove the blocks or jack stands and lower the snow plow to the ground.